Jerrysuper123/pharmacy-pal/README.md

 2. Provide pharmacists' names based on locations
 3. Offer symptom diagnosis and description of possible conditions
 4. Recommend possible medications for the users' conditions
-5. Display the drug side effects statistics to users
+5. Display the drug side-effect statistics to users

 ## 2. Scope
 ### Functional specification
 It would be based on the aforementioned features.

 ### Content
-The main content are as of follows:
+The main content are similar as described in the features section.
-- Display pharmacy location and pharmacist's name on the map
-- Suggest appropriate diseases matched to symptoms
-- Offer appropriate drugs matched to diseases
-- Plot charts of drug side effects trend

-For more details on info content, refer to the credits section below for the list of data sources used.
+For more details on info content used, refer to the credits section below for the list of data sources.

 ### Non-functional
 - The app should be mobile responsive, as users might be on the go towards the pharmacy location.
-- When in mobile format, the screen should have less buttons to prevent accidental press while walking.
+- When in mobile format, the screen should have less buttons/features to prevent accidental press while walking.

 ## 3. Structure
 Opted for a tree information structure, with the map as the home page.